 Photos and how we share them can present risks to the people and sensitive information we capture in them.
 In this guide, we discuss how to safely redact photos on the go.

-There are numerous methods available to blur the original, but some of these algorithms may be vulnerable to some de-obfuscation methods, and it’s better to completely block a number, face, identifiable tattoo or whatever you’re trying to cover with something completely opaque.
+There are numerous methods available to blur the original, but some of these algorithms may be vulnerable to some de-obfuscation methods.
+Some blurring methods are more resilient against de-obfuscation methods, like Signal’s blur feature, but other apps may not necessarily be as good, so when in doubt, it’s better to completely block a number, face, identifiable tattoo or whatever you’re trying to cover with something completely opaque.
 Consider redacting images by adding plain old-fashioned black rectangles or spice things up 🌶🔥 by overlaying your favorite emojis with your photo editor’s text tool.

 After saving the edited version, don’t share it yet.
 Take a screenshot of it to make a copy without the metadata—that is, data about data.

 Even with parts of the photo successfully redacted, digital photos contain metadata, which we’ve previously written about in-depth.
 How much and what kind of metadata depends on your phone, the app you use and the settings you have to change to include or not include that metadata.
 Because every phone, every app, and every combination of settings will yield different types of metadata, the best thing to do is never share the original photo.
 Instead, if you’re on the go, you can use your phone’s built-in screenshot feature to make a copy of the photo as displayed on your screen without the original’s metadata.
 Instructions for taking a screenshot are available for all iPhones and most Android phones.